 I’m starting a venture.
 Can I meet with Valley Ventures?

 Sometimes we can setup a meeting; but generally, we would suggest starting with BlueTechValley for earlier stage ventures.

-If we have the time, we usually provide feedback to the ventures that apply.
+We usually provide feedback to the ventures that apply.
 If Valley Ventures is not able to review your venture and provide feedback, BlueTechValley can assist with this process.

 No. When we refer someone to an investor, we’re also recommending them.
 We can’t recommend ventures we haven’t gotten to know through our program.